PINK is not just a pretty colour, it’s now become a pretty powerful symbol of breast cancer fundraising, care, research and most importantly, hope.

 I tell you my tale because it is one shared by so many other people.
 Watching someone we love and care about going through breast cancer is devastating.
 The pain and suffering they feel, mentally and physically, is transmitted right across their support network.
 But actually knowing there are others going through the same emotions is somehow comforting.
 Being able to share our fears and hopes is a vital part of the recovery process.

-October is Breast Cancer Awareness Month, and during these times of pandemics and lockdown, isolation and cancellations, there has never been a more important time to remind us that cancer is very much still there, and vital research needs to carry on.
+October is Breast Cancer Awareness Month, and during these times of post pandemic there has never been a more important time to remind us that cancer is very much still there, and vital research needs to carry on.

 October is the month fundraisers wear bright pink ensembles as they raise money for breast cancer care and research.
 It’s actually one of the biggest fundraising events in the UK, raising millions over the course of its 18-year history.

-WEAR IT PINK coincides with Breast Cancer Awareness Month, which occurs in October and was first conceived by breast cancer research and care charity Breast Cancer Now back in 2002
+WEAR IT PINK was first conceived by breast cancer research and care charity Breast Cancer Now back in 2002

 Over the years, the fundraising efforts have helped to raise more than £33 million for breast cancer research.